Frequency, subband selection, and RFI

 Interference in the LOFAR frequency bands

-The following are the typical plots of the RFI situation in the LBA and HBA bands.
+Below are plots of the typical RFI environment in the different LBA and HBA bands.
 The HBA has been split in three parts (HBA low, mid and high), which were observed independently and with different station clock modes.
-Parts of the HBA mid and high (around 225 MHz) ranges are contaminated by several broadband digital broadcast (DAB) transmitters.
+Parts of the HBA mid and high (around 225 MHz) ranges are contaminated by several broadband Digital Audio Broadcast (DAB) transmitters.
 In addition, the HBA low band (110 - 190 MHz) suffers interference from DAB inter-modulation products.
 Frequencies around 151, 157, 162, 166 and 175 MHz are most severely affected (for example, the r.m.s image noise can be more than 5 times higher compared to un-affected parts of the band, see image below; Jelic et al.).
-For more information, contact the Science Operations and Support staff.
+For more information, contact the SDC Helpdesk.

 Towards lower frequencies in the LBA band (below 30 MHz), the data are more affected by interferences.
 For each band, two plots are shown: percentage and standard deviation of the detected RFI.
 The monitoring consists of 24 hours for the LBA and HBA high band and 15 hours for the HBA low band